Six places for Peaceful Staycationsaround the UK

 - And where can I stay?
 There are plenty of options in Ipswich, including the new Pentahotel very near Ipswich railway station and close to the bus stop for buses to Shotley.
 It may not be the most idyllic location, but it’s handy, affordable and has views of the River Orwell.
 At the other end of the spectrum, if you want something really special, the Landmark Trust lets out Freston Tower, a six storey Tudor Folly on the banks of the Orwell.
 Buses stop at the Boot pub, a ten-minute walk away.

 - So how do I get there?
 Bus 92 runs from Manningtree railway station to Ipswich railway station, stopping on the way at Stutton village (for Alton Water) and Wherstead (for the Suffolk Food Hall).
-Bus 97 runs from Ipswich railway station to the village of Shotley at the far end of the peninsula and back again.
+There’s a flexi-bus to the village of Shotley at the far end of the peninsula and back again.

 2. Malton, North Yorkshire